amitkumar3968/gesture-recognizer/README.md

-# gesture-recognizer
+# Gesture Recognizer

-> An abstract base class for concrete gesture-recognizer classes
+> An abstract base class for concrete gesture-recognizer classes.

 `GestureRecognizer` is an abstract base class for concrete gesture-recognizer classes.
 A gesture-recognizer object—or, simply, a gesture recognizer—decouples